Cryptography Explainer

 This is a high-level overview of the cryptography used in Polkadot.
 It assumes that you have some knowledge about cryptographic primitives that are generally used in blockchains such as hashes, elliptic curve cryptography (ECC), and public-private keypairs.

-Hashing Algorithm
+Hashing Algorithmarrow-up-right

-Keypairs and Signing
+Keypairs and Signingarrow-up-right

 Polkadot uses Schnorrkel/Ristretto x25519 ("sr25519") as its key derivation and signing algorithm.